ToriMagin/Project2_KingsCountryHousing/README.md

 # Modeling

-The base model (with all featurues outlined above) performed okay with an r-sqaured valued of _____.
-The Train-Test method revealed the test data mean square error  was actually _____% less than the training set.
+The base model (with all featurues outlined above) performed okay with an r-sqaured valued of 0.652.
+The Train-Test method revealed the test data mean square error  was 9.2% less than the training set.
 Indicating the model was overfitting the data

 After conducting correltaion and multicollinearity checks, it was found that **sqft_living** was highly correlated with **sqft_above** and **sqft_living15**. **sqft_living**  was most highly correlated with price so **sqft_above** and **sqft_living15** were removed from the model. **condition_3** and **condition_4** were highly correlated and  **condition_3** (being the mid-level category）was very poorly correlated with price, so **condition_3** was removed.